can you pour concrete directly on dirt

 There are various subbases to choose from, where the coarser materials are used in heavy-duty, industrial applications.
 As the thickness of the subbase layer increases, so does the concrete slab’s load-carrying capacity.

-The subbase plays an important role in preventing water from moving upwards through the soil and into the concrete.
-This would deteriorate the concrete’s integrity in time and provides a solid argument as to why one shouldn’t pour concrete directly onto the dirt.
+The subbase prevents water from moving upwards through the soil and into the concrete.
+This would deteriorate the concrete’s integrity in time.
+Also, providing a solid argument for why one shouldn’t pour concrete directly onto the dirt.

 Image by Bing Dang Nam via Unsplash